SolaceProducts/event-management-agent/docs/rest.md

 The Kafka Confluent plugin uses the Kafka broker admin APIs to learn about topics and consumer groups.

+## Confluent Schema Registry

+The Confluent Schema Registry plugin uses the ConfluentSchemaRegistry API to learn about schemas.

 ## Initiating a scan request

 Download the configuration file generated in the Event Portal or update the `plugins` section of the